 About the Route and Schedule

 Sponsored by the nonprofit Georgia Winegrowers Association, the Wine Highway is made up of a unique collection of North Georgia wineries and vineyards.
 All locations are within relatively close proximity of one another, and visitors take advantage of this by choosing their own route and stopping by each tasting room over the course of approximately 10 days.
-The route is open four times a year in the months of March, June, September, and December, but the most beloved Wine Highway event takes place in March.
-Each year, participating Georgia Wine Association members vary, so no two Wine Highway events are alike!
+Each March, participating Georgia Wine Association members vary, so no two Wine Highway events are alike!

 The best way to enjoy the Georgia Wine Highway Weekend is to purchase an all-inclusive pass.
 Passes are available for purchase at each participating location and through the Georgia Winegrowers Association; this is a better deal than sampling wines at each individual location!
 Each pass holder has plenty of time to enjoy all of the complex wines, as well as the splendor of the surrounding landscape.
 Each March, the Wine Highway festivities occupy an entire week, including two weekends!
 The $40 ticket includes a keepsake wine glass and access to each participating vineyard.

 All of North Georgia’s finest wineries are just minutes away from Glen-Ella Springs Inn, the area’s most beloved bed & breakfast.
 You’ll need a nearby place to rest your head after a day full of tasting, socializing, and partaking in fun mountain activities; one of our beautiful and rustic accommodations is perfect for just that!
 Guests love our warm lighting, gorgeous heart pine floors, comfortable furnishings, and complimentary gourmet breakfast.
 While at the inn, you’re not far from some of North Georgia’s finest dining!
 Our award-winning, onsite restaurant is the perfect way to top off a day of wine tasting.